zojer-studio/substrate/content/index.md

 But for now, you can start here: [[What is the substrate?]] and here: [[Reverse entropy principle]]

 Also check out [[Good questions]]!

-Tell me, where are we going? / Oh-oh, what's the future showin'? / Oh, where are we headed? / With all that's goin' on where are we gettin'? / Woo